 Prioritize and Inform

 As a higher education professional, you use data every day — in your research, each time you interact with a student, and when your institution engages in day-to-day business.
 Now, the power of AI has opened higher education's ability to really reach students.
-This information can be overwhelming, but luckily Aviso Predict makes it easy to determine which students are at risk for failing a class or dropping out, and Aviso Engage makes it easy to reach out to these students most in need.
+This information can be overwhelming, but luckily Watermark Student Success & Engagement makes it easy to determine which students are at risk of failing a class or dropping out — and to reach out to those students most in need.

-We still need people to do the work of reaching out to students, determining interventions and referrals.
+We still need people to do the work of reaching out to students, determining interventions, and creating referrals.
 But now, there is a powerful tool at your fingertips that takes the guesswork out of knowing who to support and when.
-Aviso Predict helps faculty and advisors do what they do best, but with more precise information.
+Watermark Student Success & Engagement software helps faculty and advisors do what they do best, but with more precise information.